ChrisPinna/ChrisPinna/README.md

 - Gaming & PC Build
 - Musical Acting (Protagonist For We Will Rock You & Shrek Musicals)
 - Guitar, singing & acting
-- Ski, Snowboards & Surf
+- Ski, Snowboard & Surf